ruehlef/ribbon/README.md

 <img src="assets/band_addition.png" width=100%/>
 </p>

 For the Stevedore knot, this means that a band is started at the horizontal strand between regions 1 and 2, moves through region 2 where a positive twist is inserted, and then gets attached at the strand in the middle of the knot that separates regions 2 and 6.
-This is all that the code ouputs.
-We have illustrated the band in the middle of the figure.
+The left figure is all that the code produces, and we have added the middle and right figure for illustration pruposes by hand.
+In the middle figure, we illustrate the band found by the code in green.
 From there, Reidemeister moves (as indicated  on the right) will show that the band produced two unlinked unknots (we have colored the two link components red and blue), which proves that the Steverdore knot is ribbon (and hence slice).

 ## Advanced: Working directly with the compiled code
 The main class is the RandomWalker class.
 At the moment, it is closed source, but we will open source it soon.
 It takes the following arguments: